cepdnaclk/e18-co326-stock-tank-smart-valve-controller/README.md

 ## Problem Definition

 Now a days there are ball valves to control the liquid level of the tanks.
-But the issue is we can't control the ball valve manually, bol valve may not have built-in smart connectivity or the ability to integrate with other devices or systems.
+But the issue is we can't control the ball valve manually, ball valve may not have built-in smart connectivity or the ability to integrate with other devices or systems.

 ## Proposed Solution